 She credits the CEI for providing a "place to call home" while attending UBalt.

 "I always felt productive and grateful to be surrounded by entrepreneurs, peers, and mentors who showed me new ways to think about my career and products," she says.

 The winner of the 2016 Leonard and Phyllis Attman Competitive Business Prize Competition, Robin Holmes , B.A.
 '12, is owner of Deddle's Donuts, a local food truck selling mini-donuts, chicken, and fresh squeezed lemonade.

 "Winning the competition allowed Deddle's Donuts to purchase an additional machine and expand the business by offering indoor catering services," Holmes says.

 Recently, Greater Baltimore SCORE announced Holmes as the recipient of its 2019 Entrepreneur of the Year award.
 She attended the SCORE awards ceremony with John Zuknick, B.S.
 '12, M.B.A.
 '14, an adjunct professor in UBalt's Marketing and Entrepreneurship programs, and one of Holmes's mentors.

 "John has played an instrumental role in the success and growth of Deddle's Donuts," Holmes says.
 "The CEI has been a solid foundation from which I was able to start and grow my business, and I will forever be grateful for the mentorship and resources it provides."

-Learn more about UB's Center for Entrepreneurship and Innovation.
+Learn more about UBalt's Center for Entrepreneurship and Innovation.